The Coldest Game: Is the Netflix Movie Based on Real Life?

 All countries employ spies.
-They need it to gain intel on their enemy states, and also to make sure their friends are not going to change sides or cook up something against them while they are not looking.
-Hollywood has created some of its own iconic spy figures, but what the audience is really interested in are the real stories.
+They need them to gain intel on their enemy states and to ensure their friends do not change sides or cook up something against them while they are not looking.
+Hollywood has created some of its own iconic spy figures, but the audience is really interested in the real stories.
 With so many things going on in the world, we don’t know about most of the missions that secret services pull off.

-The governments or the agencies or the spy themselves, sometimes, release these stories for public knowledge years later.
+The governments or the agencies or the spies themselves sometimes release these stories for public knowledge years later.
 This is why, whenever an espionage drama is released, we wonder about its reality.
-The same question goes for Netflix’s Cold War drama, ‘The Coldest Game’.
+The same question applies to Netflix’s Cold War drama, ‘The Coldest Game’.
 To find out how close it comes to real life, read on.

 What is The Coldest Game About?

 Set in 1962, the film follows the story of a mathematician who is brought to Poland to play for America against a Soviet chess champion.
 Despite his personal struggles, Joshua Mansky succeeds in winning the first round.
-However, with the next round, he discovers that there is a lot more at stake and he might have to do much more than just win a game.
+However, in the next round, he discovers that there is a lot more at stake, and he might have to do much more than just win a game.

 What is The Coldest Game Inspired By?

-The political significance of it brought the pressure on both the players, the kind of which we find Mansky and Gavrylov subjected to.
+The political significance of it brought pressure on both the players, the kind to which we find Mansky and Gavrylov subjected.
 If Kośmicki didn’t exactly base the story on this event, he surely must have used it as a reference to set the ground for the characters.

 Read More: The Coldest Game Ending, Explained